bittnkr/uniq/doc/articles/00-introducing/00-introducing.md

 But suddenly, by the end of the year, just as she came, the capricious muse was gone.
 And all I had from her visit was a notebook full of squiggles and some proof of concepts written in pascal.

 Of these, the most valuable was a small implementation of a *lock-free circular buffered queue*.
-Which is the reason of this writings and the base of UniQ library, hence the name, *uni-queue*, a single unifying queue.
+Which is the reason of this writings and the base of [UniQ][1] multithreading libray. hence the name, *uni-queue*, a single unifying queue.

 You may ask, what the heck is this and why should I care?